fnuecke/oc2/src/main/java/li/cil/oc2/api/README.md

 ### Method Name Collisions

 All `RPCDevices` found for a particular `BlockEntity` or `Item` will be merged, and present as one singular `RPCDevice` to the virtual machine.
+This means that not only type names are merged, but `RPCMethodGroups` are merged into a single list as well.
+In most cases, it is fine to return each `RPCMethod` as its own `RPCMethodGroup`.
+For this reason, the `RPCMethod` interface extends the `RPCMethodGroup` interface.

+The system supports method overloading to some degree. `RPCMethodGroups` with matching method name and parameter count are queried one by one, for a method matching a list of parameters. `RPCMethods` provide a default implementation for this, using the declared parameter types to determine if they match.

-This means that not only type names are merged, but `RPCMethods` are merged into a single list as well.
-The system supports method overloading to some degree.
-However, RPCs are passed from VM to Java as JSON messages, so some overloads that are clearly different on the Java side may lead to ambiguity.
+However, RPCs are passed from VM to Java as JSON messages, so some overloads, that are clearly different on the Java side, may lead to ambiguity.
+Specifically, in cases where one JSON serialization can be deserialized into different types.
+Most problematic in this area are `null` values, since they match any object type parameter.

-> The system still does a best-effort attempt: it will try deserializing parameters for ambiguous overloads one after
+> The system does a best-effort attempt: it will try deserializing parameters for ambiguous overloads one after
 > the other, until deserialization for all parameter types succeeds.

 To avoid ambiguity, it is recommended to pick clear and unique method names where reasonable.
 This is particularly true for generic `RPCDevices`, e.g. devices providing access to common capabilities, which may be provided by various `BlockEntities`.
 An example for this are the built-in devices for the `IEnergyStorage` capability.

+For more control, `RPCMethodGroups` may implement custom override resolution via `findOverload(RPCInvocation)`.

 ### Device Lifecycle